-Physical benefits and mental health benefits are important aspects of pet therapy, but children with cerebral palsy can also get other benefits from working with animals.
+Physical and mental health benefits are important aspects of pet therapy, but children with cerebral palsy can also benefit from working with animals.
 One study of disabled children with cerebral palsy set goals for therapy and used trained dogs to assist.

 These children also saw improvements in communication, becoming better able to tell others what they need or want.
 They developed greater empathy from working with the dog and were better able to ask for help and provide help to others as a result.
-Their social skills improved thanks to these benefits they received from working with animals.
+Their social skills improved thanks to the benefits they received from working with animals.

 Specialized Types of Animal Therapy

-Dogs are often used as therapy animals because of how easy they are to train and their love of people, but other animals can be trained to work with special needs children as well.
+Dogs are often used as therapy animals because of how easy they are to train and their love of people, but other animals can also be trained to work with special needs children.
 Two interesting options for children with cerebral palsy include equine therapy and dolphin therapy.

-Dolphin therapy is not common, but it is practiced in some specialized settings.
-Sessions with trained dolphins can provide many of the same benefits as other types of animal therapy, but there are additional potential benefits.
-For a child with mobility issues and pain, as are common with cerebral palsy, it can be easier to work in the water.
-However, dolphin therapy is relatively new and there is little hard evidence that it helps.
-The number of facilities offering this expensive therapy is growing, and parents should be cautious and only work with those that are staffed by trained and licensed therapists.
+It can be easier for a child with mobility issues and pain, as are common with cerebral palsy, to work in the water.
+However, dolphin therapy is relatively new, and there is little available evidence that it helps.
+The number of facilities offering this expensive therapy is growing, and parents should be cautious and only work with staffed by trained and licensed therapists.

 Therapy Animals in the Hospital

 They provide comfort, reduce anxiety, make the hospital setting feel more like home, and offer a feeling of love and acceptance for children who are struggling.
 They can also help children communicate with and relate better to doctors and nurses.

 Pet therapy can be a great way for children with cerebral palsy and other disabilities to get more out of their therapy sessions.
-From meeting physical therapy goals for mobility to learning how to better socialize and being more engaged with treatment, animals can provide a number of benefits for children with special needs.
+From meeting physical therapy goals for mobility to learning how to socialize better and be more engaged with treatment, animals can provide several benefits for children with special needs.